-Washington GOP Rep. Dan Newhouse to vote yes on impeachment, McMorris Rodgers still silent
+Washington GOP Reps.
+Dan Newhouse and Herrera Beutler to vote yes on impeachment; McMorris Rodgers silent

 Eleven of Washington’s 12 members of Congress, including two Republicans, say they will support the impeachment of President Donald Trump on Wednesday, after a mob, incited by Trump, stormed the U.S. Capitol last week, leaving five people dead.

 Rep. Jaime Herrera Beutler, R-Camas, announced late Tuesday that she would vote to impeach Trump.
-She was the fifth congressional Republican to commit to voting for impeachment.
 And Rep. Dan Newhouse, R-Sunnyside, announced Wednesday he would vote yes.
-They join all nine of her Democratic colleagues in Washington in supporting impeachment.
+They join all nine Democratic colleagues from Washington state in supporting impeachment.

-Rep. Cathy McMorris Rodgers, R-Spokane has remained silent on impeachment.
+Rep. Cathy McMorris Rodgers, R-Spokane, has remained silent on impeachment.
 McMorris Rodgers and Newhouse both signed on to a legal brief in December seeking to overturn the election results in four states won by President-elect Joe Biden, but both voted to certify the election results last week.

 “A vote against this impeachment is a vote to validate the unacceptable violence we witnessed in our nation’s capital,” Newhouse wrote.
 “It is also a vote to condone President Trump’s inaction.
 He did not strongly condemn the attack nor did he call in reinforcements when our officers were overwhelmed.
 Our country needs a leader, and President Trump failed to fulfill his oath of office.”